Kendall Katwalk, Ridge Lake, and Gravel Lake

 Although Kendall Katwalk is a perfect day hike destination, the increasingly expansive mountain views and masses of wildflowers just beyond lure many hikers farther, particularly given the trail’s relative lack of incline for some distance thereafter.
 As the trail turns westward, the tri-cornered Mount Thompson comes into view.
 Gravel Lake and Ridge Lake lie in hollows along its broad flanks, along with a surprise view of Alaska Lake far below.

 Around a corner in the trail, Ridge and Gravel lakes suddenly appear.
 Ridge Lake is to the right, ringed by trees and vegetation.
-Pacific Crest Trail, Section J, September 09, 2018.
+Pacific Crest Trail, Section J, Washington.

 The aptly named Gravel Lake lies left of the trail and Ridge Lake, its crystal waters revealing its almost entirely rocky bottom.
 Gravel Lake also has no above-ground outlet, but seeps through the stones at its far end and forms a small stream farther down Mount Thompson’s western flank.
-Pacific Crest Trail, Section J, August 23, 2014.
+Pacific Crest Trail, Section J, Washington.

 At Gravel Lake, the trail has reached the opposite side of Red Mountain and Lundin Peak from where it began, with a view up the far side of Red Pass.
-Pacific Crest Trail, Section J, August 31, 2014.
+Pacific Crest Trail, Section J, Washington.

 To continue the alpine views, follow the trail a mere 700 feet/213 meters around Ridge Lake for a bird’s-eye view of Alaska Lake and Alta Mountain (right), with Three Queens (left) and Hibox Mountain (center) peering over the horizon.